Proudly serving the Okanagan, Kootenay and Lower Mainland Communities!

 At home, Olivia adores her chickens, dogs, and humans.
 She is an active volunteer with a variety of animal rescues and often has fosters.
 Olivia appreciates all kinds of humour and believes laughter really can be some of the best medicine.
 With a previous career in archaeology, Olivia retains a passion for the preservation of culture and is sensitive to issues of social justice.
 Olivia thankfully acknowledges that she lives and works on the lands of the Syilx Peoples.

-Teens and Young Adults First Nations Community LGBTQIA2S+ and relationship diversity Learning Differences Depression and Anxiety
+Areas of Focus: - Teens and Young Adults - First Nations Community (FNHA Coverage) - LGBTQIA2S+ and relationship diversity - Learning Differences - Depression and Anxiety

 Office locations: Vernon and Online